The Ultimate Succulent Guidebook by Outdoor Art Pros

 Hardy succulents are fleshy plants which survive and even thrive in barren, cold climates where other plants might fail.
 They originate from northern, frigid regions.
 Most of them come from the areas known as Zones 3, 4, and 5 for plant hardiness.
 Zone 3 is the warmest of the trio and refers to a region where the average lowest temperature is -40 degrees Fahrenheit.
 Zone 4 stops at -30 degrees Fahrenheit, and Zone 5 ends at -20 degrees.
 Despite preferring the ice and snow, hardy succulents also thrive in semiarid regions and live nicely indoors.

 Many people don’t associate succulents with cold climates, but they are popular for outdoor gardens because they are durable and don’t die in frost or snow.
 They come in a variety of colors, shapes, and textures, but most tend to be compact and grow in clusters.
 They are easy to propagate and don’t require a lot of work.
 Strangely, most hardy succulents are also smaller than their soft cousins.
 Most do not grow more than a foot off of the ground, at which point they begin to struggle and seem to lose their ability to combat frost and cold.
-Some might require a period of winter dormancy, where they don’t bloom but also don’t die.
+Some might require a period of winter dormancy, where they don’t bloom but also don’t die, they just sit there, acting almost more like a statue than a plant

 When planting a hardy succulent, it’s important that they have well-drained soil with a higher elevation.
 This prevents the buildup of pools of water, which become cold or freeze during the long winter months.
 It’s also crucial that snow be cleared from taller plants because the extra weight can damage the leaves and pads.
 While the succulent might recover, an open scar makes it easier for the water-storing tissue on the inside to form ice crystals and freeze.
 Internal freezing can kill the plant.